IBM/detect-timeseriesdata-change/README.md

     ![](doc/source/images/cpd_bmx_addIOT.png)

-    1. Once service is created, click on `Internet of Things Platform` service instance on Bluemix Dashboard.
+    1. Once service is created, click on `Internet of Things Platform` service instance on IBM Cloud Dashboard.
 Launch the Watson IoT Platform Dashboard.
     2. Register a device on Watson IoT Platform, refer to step 3 and step 4 in https://developer.ibm.com/recipes/tutorials/how-to-register-devices-in-ibm-iot-foundation/
     3. Generate API Keys to establish a connection to IoT Platform from your application.
 Refer step 5 in https://developer.ibm.com/recipes/tutorials/how-to-register-devices-in-ibm-iot-foundation/ to generate API Keys.
 Make a note of the generated keys, it will be used later.